rohitsoni007/mcp-gearbox-docs/docs/packages/mcp-gearbox/installation.md

 ## Prerequisites

-* Node.js 18 or higher
+* Python 3.11 or higher
-* npm or yarn package manager
+* uv package manager

+Note: For development, you may also need Node.js 18 or higher and npm for building the Electron frontend.

 ## Download